BigEvilCorporation/TANGLEWOOD/README.md

 ## Echo Sound System

-TANGLEWOOD uses the Echo Sound System by Javier (Sik) Degirolmo.
-See https://github.com/sikthehedgehog/Echo
+TANGLEWOOD uses the **Echo Sound System** by Javier (Sik) Degirolmo.
+See https://github.com/sikthehedgehog/Echo for the license.